Parents' Page

 Whanau Group

-The Arohanui Whanau Group is a group of Maori families who organise various activities at the school such as the twice year powhiri to welcome new families and staff, hangi for the extended Arohanui community, marae visits, etc. The group always welcomes new members so if you are interested in supporting the school in this way please contact the group coordinator, Juanita Corbett on juanita@arohanui.school.nz or Shaki Padayatchi (DP) on shaki@arohanui.school.nzor phone the school office on 838 6696.
+The Arohanui Whanau Group is a group of Maori families who organise various activities at the school such as the twice year powhiri to welcome new families and staff, hangi for the extended Arohanui community, marae visits, etc. The group always welcomes new members so if you are interested in supporting the school in this way please contact the group coordinator, Shaki Padayatchi (Principal) on shaki@arohanui.school.nz or phone the school office on 838 6696.

 Services: